 The difficulties faced by the settlers was well-documented in local newspapers.
 In August, 1819 they were described as ‘very destitute’ and ‘straggling through the streets or crowded into Barns’.
 In September, the Emigrant Society was asking for more support from the good citizens of Fredericton because ‘it is evident without further assistance they must nearly perish with cold and hunger the ensuing winter’.
 Citizens were reminded that no matter how willing anyone would be to help these families, it would be difficult to find them housing in the coming winter because few ‘would like to admit families whose habits are so different from their own, into their houses.’

 By November it was clear that the settlers, despite their best efforts, would have to be housed in Fredericton.
 The Emigrant Society visited the ‘various habitations’ of the Welsh, finding most of them in dire straits.
-William Richards, his wife and four children were ‘lying in a most miserable situation’ which shortly led to the death of William’s four-year old daughter.
+William Richards, his wife and four children were ‘lying in a most miserable situation’ which shortly led to the death of one of the children, aged 14 years.
 A few days later John George was found dead in the woods, having died of ‘fatigue and the inclemency of the weather’.
 Nine families wintered miserably in the Cardigan settlement, the others lived in sheds and barns in town.
 All were sick, cold and hungry.

 At the advent of spring, the hard work resumed.
 By the end of 1820, the Welsh families were established in Cardigan.
 Some of the original families moved on to New York, Kansas, Minnesota and Ontario.
 But most stayed, and over the next few years were joined by another 20 Welsh families who settled on land nearby.
 By the 1830’s Cardigan was a thriving farming community.